-Council acknowledges that for officers who are the subject of a PID the experience may be stressful.
+Council acknowledges that for officers who are the subject of a public interest disclosure the experience may be stressful.
 Council will protect their rights by:

-- assuring them that the PID will be dealt with impartially, fairly and reasonably in accordance with the principles of natural justice - confirming that the PID is an allegation only until information or evidence obtained through an investigation substantiates the allegation - providing them with information about their rights, and the progress and outcome of any investigation - referring them to the Employee Assistance Program for support.
+- (1) assuring them that the public interest disclosure will be dealt with impartially, fairly, and reasonably in accordance with the principles of natural justice; - (2) confirming that the public interest disclosure is an allegation only until information or evidence obtained through an investigation substantiates the allegation; - (3) providing them with information about their rights and the progress and outcome of any investigation; and - (4) referring them to the Employee Assistance Programme for support.